mirage/mirage-www/tmpl/blog/tls-1-3-mirageos.md

 Part of our TLS 1.3 stack is support for pre-shared keys, and 0 RTT.
 If you're keen to try these features, please do so and report any issues you encounter [to our issue tracker](https://github.com/mirleft/ocaml-tls).

 We are still lacking support for RSA-PSS certificates and EC certificates, post-handshake authentication, and the chacha20-poly1305 ciphersuite.
-We will continue to work on these, patches are welcome.
+There is also a [minor symbol clash](https://github.com/mirage/hacl/issues/32) with the upstream F* C bindings which we are aware of.
+We will continue to work on these, and patches are welcome.